 Problem 2: Soreness

 Sore gums could be a sign of several conditions, including gum disease.
 When it strikes, the pain can limit speaking, eating, and even how you interact with others.
 Some patients have even reported throwing away their dentures without seeking guidance from their dentist.
 It can be painful for sure, but no reason to throw away those dentures.
 Much like problem one, the answer may lie in how the dentures fit into the mouth.
-It could very well be nothing more than a problem with the fit that can be easily changed or adjusted by your dentist.
+It could very well be nothing more than a problem with the fit that can be easily changed or adjusted by your dentist from clinics like the New York Family Dental Arts clinic.

 Another cause for sore gums may stem from an underlying condition that is only being affected by the dentures.
 Gingivitis is a well-known condition that could be the top reason among this category of concerns.
 With the condition, gums bleed and become red as the problem grows.
 Placing dentures as well as any underlying glues or pastes could exacerbate the problem.
 After just an hour of constant rubbing against infected gums, the area may be swollen or even bleed from the friction.